Kopleman/angular-starter/README.md

 The included `.vscode` automatically connects to the webpack development server on port `3000`.

 # Types
-> When you include a module that doesn't include Type Definitions inside of the module you can include external Type Definitions with @types
+> When you include a feature that doesn't include Type Definitions inside of the feature you can include external Type Definitions with @types

 i.e, to have youtube api support, run this command in terminal:
 ```shell